Mindasteris/frontend-react-project-audi-website/README.md

-# Getting Started with Create React App

 # Instructions
 * In project directory run command "npm install" if command throws an error, please run other command "npm install --legacy-peer-deps".
 * After that run comman "npm start" to start a project.

-# React
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).